benjaminaschultz/pypress/README.md

     alias wpcp='/path/to/wordpress_helpers/scripts/media_to_wp.py'
     alias wpup='/path/to/wordpress_helpers/scripts/file_to_wp.py'

-If you plan to upload markdown files with my script, you should also install the markdown library via pip.
-If you don't have pip install it via your package manaager
+If you plan to use mathjax and markdown together, please install multimarkdown.
+There are mac installers available [here](http://fletcherpenney.net/multimarkdown/download/), or you can compile from source if you're a linux user ([git repo](https://github.com/fletcher/MultiMarkdown))

+If for whatever reason you can get multimarkdown working, you can use python's markdown2 library, but math syntax will not work.

     sudo apt-get install python2.7-pip or